-Saint Melangell – Patron Saint of Hares
+Patron Saint of Hares

-There’s a Patron Saint of Hares?
+There’s a Patron Saint of Hares and her name is Saint Melangell.

-It appears so!
-The Saint in question – Melangell - is said to have been the daughter of an Irish Monarch who’d tried to arrange a marriage for her.
-Not too happy about the whole situation, she took a vow of celibacy and high-tailed it to Wales.
+The Saint in question - Melangell - is said to have been the daughter of an Irish Monarch who’d tried to arrange a marriage for her.

-It was here her peace was disturbed by some well-to-do chap who was out hunting hares with his dogs.
 The hare apparently took refuge under Melangell’s robe and she stood her ground and protected it from the hunter.

 So that’s how there came to be a Patron Saint of Hares.